mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/major-upgrade/upgrade-clusters/migrate-platform-apps/index.md

  ✓ Ensuring check that there remain no addons and deletion of the Kubeaddons controller
 ```

-Refer to the [Verify installation][verify-install] topic to ensure successfull completion.
+Refer to the [Verify installation][verify-install] topic to ensure successful completion.

 ## Post-upgrade cleanup